-Specifies the minimum number of seconds a volume group waits after it has requested a drive for a write child before it tells a lower priority child to go away.
+PUTS_TIME Specifies the minimum number of seconds a volume

+group waits after it has requested a drive for a write child before it tells a lower priority child to go away.

 The default is 3600 seconds.

-READ_TIME

-Specifies the interval, in seconds, after which the volume group will evaluate whether a read child should be asked to go away (even if it is in the middle of recalling a file) so that a higher priority child can be started.
+READ_TIME Specifies the interval, in seconds, after which the volume group will evaluate whether a read child should be asked to go away (even if it is in the middle of recalling a file) so that a higher priority child can be started.
 If READ_TIME is 0, the volume group will not do this evaluation.
 The default is 0.

-RUN_TASK

-See "Automated Maintenance Tasks" on page 38.
+RUN_TASK See "Automated Maintenance Tasks" on page 36.

-TASK_GROUP

-Names the task groups that contain tasks the volume group should run.
-They are configured as objects of TYPE taskgroup.
+TASK_GROUP Names the task groups that contain tasks the volume group should run.
+They are configured as objects of group will flush files to tape.
+The default is 120 minutes.

+TYPE taskgroup.
 There is no default.